deka121/UiAutomationPlaywrightAssignment/README.md

 **Get Started**
 Here's a guide on how to use this project after downloading it:

-**Pre-requisites**
+## Pre-requisites

 Before running the project, ensure you have the following installed:

--Node.js: The runtime environment to execute the JavaScript code outside a web browser.
+- **Node.js**: The runtime environment to execute the JavaScript code outside of a web browser.
--npm (Node Package Manager): To manage the project's dependencies.
+- **npm** (Node Package Manager): To manage the project's dependencies.

 **Setting Up the Project**
 After downloading the project, you'll typically follow these steps: